-The Bondi to Bronte Coastal Walk (Highlights + Map)
+The Bondi to Bronte Walk (Highlights and Map)

-The Bondi to Bronte Walk, past Tamarama Beach and Mackenzies Bay, is one of the most iconic coastal walking trails in Sydney.
-The panoramic views of the ocean and the sandstone cliffs are breathtaking.
+The Bondi to Bronte Walk, passing Tamarama Beach and Mackenzies Bay, is one of Sydney’s most iconic coastal trails.
+Along the way, you’ll take in sweeping ocean views and striking sandstone cliffs.

-The walking trail includes various viewing points where visitors can soak in the views.
-And if you’re lucky, you may even spot some whales or dolphins swimming past!
+The trail features several lookout points where you can pause and soak up the scenery.
+And if you’re lucky, you might even spot whales or dolphins gliding through the waves.

 Bondi to Bronte Walk